 Several expectations are behind this new model:

-openness: communication between controller and network device uses standardized protocols like REST, OpenFlow, XMPP, NetConf, etc. This eliminates traditional vendor lock-in, giving you freedom of choice in networking.
+Openness: Communication between controller and network device uses standardized protocols like REST, OpenFlow, XMPP, NetConf, gRPC etc. This eliminates traditional vendor lock-in, giving you freedom of choice in networking.

-cost reduction: because of the openness, you can pick which ever low-cost vendor for your infrastructure (hardware).
+Cost reduction: Due to the openness model, users can pick any low-cost vendor for their infrastructure (hardware).

-automation: the controller layer has a global view of whole network. with the API exposed by the control layer, from the application perspective it’s much easier to automate network devices application.
+Automation: The controller layer has a global view of whole network.
+With the APIs exposed by the control layer, automation of applications becomes much easier.

-in this diagram, "openflow" is marked as the protocol between control layer and infrastructure layer.
-This is to give an example about the standard communication protocols.
-As of today more choices are available and standardized in the SDN industry, which will be covered later in this chapter.
+In this diagram, "openflow" is marked as the protocol between control layer and infrastructure layer.
+This is just as an example showing the use of standard communication protocols.
+As of today more choices of communication protocols are available and standardized in the SDN industry, which will be covered later in this chapter.

 Traditional Network Planes and SDN layer

-traditional network device planes.
+Traditional network device planes.

-traditionally, A typical network device (e.g. a router) has following planes:
+Traditionally, a typical network device (E.g. router) has following planes:

-traditional network device planes.